AlexandraAncaGabor/huawei-health-app-final-project/README.md

 ## 📈 Learnings

 Key learnings from this project:

-•⁠  ⁠Better understanding of mobile-specific testing risks •⁠  ⁠Enhanced exploratory testing techniques
+•⁠  ⁠Better understanding of mobile-specific testing risks;

+•⁠  ⁠Enhanced exploratory testing techniques;

-•⁠  ⁠Clearer structuring of test cases and bug reports •⁠  ⁠Prioritization of features based on user impact
+•⁠  ⁠Clearer structuring of test cases and bug reports;

+•⁠  ⁠Prioritization of features based on user impact